-Community Design and Transportation Program

-The Santa Clara Valley Transportation Authority (SCVTA)

-has adopted a Community Design and Transportation (CDT) program as part of its CTP to better integrate transportation and land use and augment its CMP Land Use Analysis Program.
+Community Design and Transportation Program The Santa Clara Valley Transportation Authority (SCVTA) has adopted a Community Design and Transportation (CDT) program as part of its CTP to better integrate transportation and land use and augment its CMP Land Use Analysis Program.
 This program was developed in partnership with member agencies and communities and is endorsed by their elected bodies.
 The SCVTA Board promotes the CDT program as its policy tool and primary program to integrate transportation and land use.
 It includes a comprehensive toolkit for member agencies to use in all aspects of transportation and land use planning and for both public and private development projects.
 The CDT program also includes two grant-funded programs and an incentive program designed to encourage better coordination of transportation and land use planning.

-concentrated development in selected locations of
+One of the objectives of the CDT program is to support concentrated development in selected locations of the county.

-the county.